 Dressing removal in 3 days at home

 For some smaller surgeries like carpal tunnel and trigger finger surgeries, you may be instructed to remove the dressing yourself at home in 3 days.
-If this is the case, you may get the incision wet in the shower, pat it dry afterwards and cover it with a non-occlusive band-aid so it gets some air.
-Don’t put any Neosporin on it, just let it be dry.
+If this is the case, you may get the incision wet in the shower normally each morning starting on the fourth day.
+Pat it dry afterwards and cover it with a non-occlusive band-aid (optional) so it gets some air.
+Don’t put any Neosporin or other magic goo on the incision.

 You will still have a follow-up appointment in 10 days or so to look at your incision and remove sutures.